dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image13.png">

 During the ECA phase, legal review lawyers like to create many different search queries to find responding documents.
-The screen shot below shows a few saved Lucene queries and the results (number of document hits and total size of the documents):
+The screen shot below shows a few saved Lucene queries and the results (number of document hits and total size of the documents).
+Note that the document counts in these user created searches contain duplicate document counts, although we have RavenDB indexes that count the number of duplicate documents, for this proof of concept, we have not yet "marked" documents in document store with a flag indicating master/duplicate (this is a 'TODO' by user):

 <img src="image13b.png">